miranska/restore/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will show you how to instal the RESTORE package directly from GitHub, and how to run RESTORE on your local machine for development and testing purposes.

 ### Prerequisites